Press Kit

 The Global Restoration Movement

 Shellfish restoration is one of the fastest-growing areas of marine conservation.
-Projects now span six continents, from oyster reef restoration in the Chesapeake Bay to mussel restoration in New Zealand.
+Projects now span five continents, from oyster reef restoration in the Chesapeake Bay to mussel restoration in New Zealand.
 ISRS connects this global community, sharing knowledge and best practices to accelerate restoration success.

 ICSR: The Premier Gathering